JADE-V-V/JADE/docs/source/usage/utilities.rst

     procedure is followed

 ExactMode (e.g. ``{99c: [1001, 1002], 31c: [8016]}``)
-    This mode is used in the autoatic translation of D1S inputs where the mix between zaids to be used for transport and zaids to be used for activation result in additional complexity during the translation.
+    This mode is used in the automatic translation of D1S inputs where the mix between zaids to be used for transport and zaids to be used for activation result in additional complexity during the translation.
     The use of such mode is discourauged in the ``trans`` utility.